infumap/infumap/docs/deployment/raspberry-pi.md

 There are many ways of setting this up.
 A Cloudflare Zero Trust Tunnel is one easy option, though you need to consider the security implications of running their daemon `cloudflared`.
 Another option is to set up a wireguard VPN between a low cost VPS and your Raspberry Pi and tunnel HTTPS traffic through the public IP of the VPS.
-This is the approach outlined in this document.
+This is the approach outlined in this document, and how I run my personal Infumap instance.

-Note on performance: Before I switched to using a Raspberry Pi 5 / VPS IP forwarding setup, I was hosting my personal Infumap instance on a Vultr 2 vCPU, 4 GB [high performance VPS instance](https://www.vultr.com/pricing/#cloud-compute) @ $24 / mo.
-I observe the performance / latency of the Raspberry Pi setup outlined here to be notably better, despite the additional network hops.
+In terms of performance / latency, I find it notably better than hosting on a 2 vCPU, 4 GB [high performance Vultr VPS instance](https://www.vultr.com/pricing/#cloud-compute) @ $24 / mo, despite the additional network hops.
+This is what I was previously doing.

 ### Initial Raspberry Pi Setup